Treasure (company): 32-bit era

-In 1998, Treasure released their first arcade game, the shoot 'em up Radiant Silvergun.
-Treasure had been hesitant to develop an arcade game for years because of concerns with their commercial viability, but the staff felt Radiant Silvergun had potential and they were eager to develop it.
+In 1998, Treasure released its first arcade game, the shoot 'em up Radiant Silvergun.
+Treasure had been hesitant to develop an arcade game for years because of concerns with their commercial viability, but the staff felt Radiant Silvergun had potential and it was eager to develop it.
 The game was ported to the Saturn later that year.
 Enix published Treasure's next game for the PlayStation, fighting game Rakugaki Showtime (1999), but had to pull it from shelves shortly after release because of a lawsuit filed against them.
 This was followed by the multidirectional shooter Bangai-O (1999) which received a limited release on the Nintendo 64, but was later modified and re-released for the Dreamcast.
 By 1999, most of the founding Treasure staff were still with the company.